DarekDGB/DigiByte-Adamantine-Wallet-OS/README.md

 # 🌌 Overview

-**DigiByte Adamantine Wallet** is not a traditional cryptocurrency wallet.
+**DigiByte Adamantine Wallet OS** is not a traditional cryptocurrency wallet.
 It is a **full Wallet Operating System (Wallet-OS)** designed to unify:

 - Multi-client DigiByte wallet (Android, iOS, Web)